Skip to main content

 "File:Love padlocks on the Butchers' Bridge (Ljubljana).jpg" by Petar Miloőević is licensed under CC BY-SA 4.0 .

-1. Of course, there are ways to automate SSL cert renewals, but that doesn’t mean they don’t need to be monitored.
+1. Of course, there are ways to automate TLS/SSL cert renewals, but that doesn’t mean they don’t need to be monitored.
 Your automation could fail and you might not realize until it’s too late.
 Having an extra safeguard in place is a good plan. ↩︎

 2. I should note that if you’re using Let’s Encrypt, you can be notified by them via email of upcoming expirations.
 This is great, but relying on e-mail delivery alone is not very robust.
 This also doesn’t give you an on-demand overview of expiration dates.
 It’s a good thing to enable notification emails from Let’s Encrypt and you should do it, but we can do more. ↩︎